Recently updated on: October 13, 2023

 Never Be Afraid of Starting Over

-This is the second time I will change industries.
+This is the second time I will change career.
 The first was in 2019 when I shifted from IT to the academe—this time, from academe to freelancing.

-I know it is not easy for everyone to do – especially for those with heavier responsibilities.
-But what I’ve learned the first time is still applicable this time.
+I know it is not easy for everyone to do - especially for those with heavier responsibilities.
+But what I learned the first time is still applicable this time.

-I learned that as long as you’re continuously learning and growing, everything you do will contribute to a better future.
+I learned that as long as you continuously learn and grow, everything you do will contribute to a better future.

-One of the most important things to do when deciding to start over again in your career is to build the necessary skills, social connections, and experience that will jumpstart your next career.
+When deciding to start over again in your career, one of the most important things to do is to build the necessary skills, social connections, and experience to jumpstart your next career.

 Through this mental process as my guide, I started looking for freelance writing opportunities in May 2022.
 I landed my first client during the first week.

-However, since I am still fully committed to full-time teaching, I can only take limited freelancing opportunities so that my students will still be my top priority.
+However, since I am still fully committed to full-time teaching, I can only take limited freelancing opportunities, so my students will still be my top priority.